xarmar/conference-track-management/ThoughtProcess.md

             ));
         });

 Since the output in the PDF doesn't follow a linear fashion, I will build my own test.
-I will create make belief conference with some random Talks and then I will test my buildTrackList method against it.
+I will create a make belief conference with some random Talks and then I will test my buildTrackList method against it.
 It needs to correctly guess the start of Networking Events and other important things like arrayLength in morning and afternoon sessions.

 **Evening Update**